Mark Jones (American football): San Diego Chargers

 On June 20, 2008, Jones signed with the San Diego Chargers.
 He was released on August 30 during final cuts.

 Carolina Panthers

 Jones was signed by the Carolina Panthers after the team waived wide receiver Dominique Thompson.
 He returned 39 punts and 40 kickoffs for 1,433 yards in 2008, his only season with the team.
-In Carolina's first-round playoff loss to Arizona, he returned 5 kickoffs for 151 yards.
-Despite his short tenure, 's NFL off-season, Mark Jones held at least 4 Panthers franchise records, including:
+In Carolina's Divisional Round playoff loss to Arizona, he returned five kickoffs for 151 yards.